Tobi Adegboyega: Philanthropy

 Alongside the church's dissolution for fraud by the U.K. High Court and Insolvency Service, and clear evidence of the "large" lifestyle of Adegboyega, a lifestyle including a mansion, and expensive cars, jewelry, and clothing, there are a variety of reports of Adegboyega's charitable efforts (many in Nigerian news sources, and at least some arising from his own statements about his intended actions).

 In 2018, BBC's Victoria Derbyshire programme reported on SPAC Nation, noting that Adegboyega had 14 ex-criminals living with him.
 It was said that at the release of these convicts from prison, he takes them in to make sure they do not fall back to crime, and that he encourages former gang members to drop their weapons at the altar during services.

 In 2019, Adegboyega announced to a news website in Nigeria "his readiness to fight poverty among youths in Lagos State with creation of jobs through the waste management business", indicating his intent to "create thousands of jobs within 24 months in Lagos by investing money in generating over 54 million tons of waste in the state alone".

-Sometime in February or March 2020, in the context of the COVID-19 pandemic, reporting on a 16 February 2020 "powerful message from God" that had been "prophesied" by Adegboyega, it was stated that "Pastor Tobi announced that he has mobilised assorted relief materials to the less deprived, most populated communities and villages in Nigeria, Ghana and Tanzania."